 You cannot normally include VAT costs within an R&D tax credit claim.
-The exception to this is if your VAT costs are not recoverable through a VAT return.
-This will depend on your VAT classification.
+The exception to this rule is if your VAT costs are not recoverable through a VAT return.
+Whether this applies to you will depend on your VAT classification.

 VAT classifications and R&D tax credits